-Joseph made 10 trips to Afghanistan beginning in 2008.
+Joseph made ten trips to Afghanistan beginning in 2008.
 As the medical director of Morning Star Development, a non-profit group that trains health care workers in Afghanistan, he spent much of his time in rural villages.

-He was well aware of the danger from the Taliban but managed to avoid any direct contact, until his last, horrifying trip.
+He was well aware of the danger from the Taliban but managed to avoid any direct contact until his last, horrifying trip.

-After spending the morning of December 5, 2012 at a remote medical clinic, Joseph, his Afghan interpreter and an Afghan colleague were driving down a road, returning to their base in Kabul, when suddenly a man armed with an AK-47 stepped out from a hiding place.
+After spending the morning of December 5, 2012, at a remote medical clinic, Joseph, his Afghan interpreter, and an Afghan colleague were driving down a road, returning to their base in Kabul, when suddenly a man armed with an AK-47 stepped out from a hiding place.

-They were driven to a nearby valley, then forced at gunpoint to hike high into the mountains where captors demanded a ransom of $300,000.
+They were driven to a nearby valley, then forced to hike high into the mountains at gunpoint, where captors demanded a ransom of $300,000.
 Joseph knew that was impossible.

 “I knew almost certainly that I was going to die, and so I didn’t want to be, excuse the language, pissed off right before I was about to die,” he said.

 So he decided to take a chance and talk to his Taliban tormentors through his interpreter.
 Most responded with threats of violence.
 But a 19-year-old named Wallakah wanted to speak.

 “After hearing my life story, he kind of opened up about his own life story,” Joseph explained.
 “He said, ‘all I’ve seen in my life is killing people.
 This is all that I’ve seen from my father.'”